MFuchs1989/SQLND-Udiddit/README.md

 + Part III: Migrate the provided data

+The first step was to identify errors and inefficiencies in the existing database.
+Then it was my task to design a new database structure according to the following criteria and to migrate the existing data accordingly.

 ```
-1. Guideline #1: here is a list of features and specifications that Udiddit needs in order to support its website and administrative interface:
+Here is a list of features and specifications that Udiddit
+needs in order to support its website and administrative interface:

         a.
 Allow new users to register:
                 i.
 Each username has to be unique
                 ii.
 Usernames can be composed of at most 25 characters